Last Updated: 181201

 - Move Silently increases the opponents’ chance of being surprised by 1 (increasing the opponents’ range by 1, e.g. surprised on 1-3 in d6 instead of 1-2 in d6) due to stealth.

-- Elves and Halflings surprise opponents 1-4 in d6 when not in metal armor and 90’ in advance (increasing their opponents’ range by 2, e.g. surprised on 1-4 in d6 instead of 1-2 in d6), due to their ability to be hidden and move stealthily.
+- Elves and Halflings surprise opponents 1-4 in d6 when not in metal armor and 90’ in advance (increasing their opponents’ range by 2, e.g. surprised on 1-4 in d6 instead of 1-2 in d6), due to their stealth and ability to be hidden.
 If they have opened a portal, that chance for surprise returns to 1-2 in d6.

 - Rangers surprise opponents 50% of the time (increasing their opponent’s chance of being surprised by 1, e.g. surprised on 1-3 in d6 instead of 1-2 in d6) due to their stealth.
 This definition doesn’t include conditions to surprise, but rangers can’t surprise opponents aware of their companions and thus includes same range requirement as elves and halflings that rangers must be at least 90’ in advance.
 Armor however is not a factor.

-- Barbarians increase their opponents’ chance of being surprised by 1 (increasing the opponents range by 1, e.g. surprised on 1-3 in d6 instead of 1-2 in d6) due to being hidden, with an additional 1-point increase if also familiar terrain (e.g. surprised on 1-4 in d6 instead of 1-2 in d6), due to their ability to hide in known terrain).
-Again, this definition doesn’t include condition to surprise, but barbarians can’t surprise opponents aware of their companions and thus includes same range requirement as elves and halflings that rangers must be at least 90’ in advance.
+- Barbarians increase their opponents’ chance of being surprised by 1 (increasing their opponents range by 1, e.g. surprised on 1-3 in d6 instead of 1-2 in d6) due to their stealth, with an additional 1-point increase if also familiar terrain (e.g. surprised on 1-4 in d6 instead of 1-2 in d6), due to their ability to hide in known terrain).
+Again, this definition doesn’t include conditions to surprise, but barbarians can’t surprise opponents aware of their companions and thus includes same range requirement as elves, halflings, and rangers that they must be at least 90’ in advance.
 Armor however is not a factor.